Virtual Reality and 3D Modelling

 On successful completion you may be able to progress to:

-- the final year of the BA (Hons)/BSc (Hons) Digital Media Design Level 6 degree at the University of Plymouth
+- the final year of the BA (Hons) Digital Media Design or BA (Hons) Virtual Reality Design degrees at the University of Plymouth

-- the BSc (Hons) Interactive Digital Immersion top-up degree at the College
+- the BSc (Hons) Interactive Digital Immersion degree at the College

 Fees quoted apply to courses starting in the academic year 2021/22 (August 2021 – July 2022).
 There may be a slight increase in fees for courses starting 2022/23.